MickhailP/MickhailP/README.md

  - SwifLint

  ### - [TVStreamingApp](https://github.com/MickhailP/LimeTVStreaming)
- This is the app that allows user to watch TV from an iPhone.
+ This is the app that allows users to watch TV from an iPhone.
 It's using an HTTP Live Streaming technology.
-User can choose some channel from a list recieved from API and watch video online and change its resolution.
+The user can choose some channel from a list received from API and watch video online and change its resolution.
  Key technologies:
  - HTTP Live Streaming
  - UnitTesting